 Geoprocessing is a fundamental part of GIS operations.
-Geoprocessing provides GIS users with data analysis, data management, and data conversion tools.
+Geoprocessing provides data analysis, data management, and data conversion tools.
 A geoprocessing service is a collection of geoprocessing tools published to a server site to perform tasks necessary for manipulating and analyzing geographic information across a wide range of disciplines.

-Because a geoprocessing service can reference any geoprocessing tool, it can be used for a myriad of things including the following:
+Because a geoprocessing service can reference any geoprocessing tool, it can be used for many things including the following examples:

-- Geocode an address and feed into a permitting application for a home renovation system
+- Geocode an address and use that in a permitting application for a home renovation system.

 If you are connected to the ArcGIS Server, you can access and use the geoprocessing service.
 You can make a connection to the server site and access and use the service directly.

-If you have rung and used geoprocessing tools in ArcGIS Pro or ArcGIS Desktop, the experience is similar for running geoprocessing services.
-The main difference between geoprocessing services and desktop geoprocessing tools is that you run a geoprocessing service remotely, executing the task on a server computer using the resources of the server computer, as opposed to your desktop computer.
+If you have run and used geoprocessing tools in ArcGIS Pro or ArcGIS Desktop, the experience is similar for running geoprocessing services.
+The main difference between geoprocessing services and desktop geoprocessing tools is that you run a geoprocessing service remotely, running the task on a server computer using the resources of the server computer, as opposed to a desktop computer.

 Author and publish geoprocessing services in ArcGIS Pro

 To author a geoprocessing service, you typically create and document a geoprocessing tool using ModelBuilder or Python.
-You do not need to create your own tool however; you can also use one of the many tools included in ArcGIS.
+You do not need to create a custom tool; however, you can also use one of the many tools included in ArcGIS.

 Once you've authored a tool, you must first run it in ArcGIS Pro, and the tool must complete successfully.
-When the tool is finished running, it can be shared; sharing creates the geoprocessing service item in the server connection.
+When the tool is finished running, you can share it; sharing creates the geoprocessing service item in the server connection.
 You can add multiple tools that you've run to the same geoprocessing service during publishing.

 Use geoprocessing services

-Once a geoprocessing service has been published to ArcGIS Server (including when a web tool is shared to a portal with a federated server site), authorized users can access the service directly on the server site using ArcGIS REST API, work with it in ArcGIS Pro, add it to custom web apps, and more.
+Once a geoprocessing service has been published to ArcGIS Server (including when a web tool is shared to a portal with a federated server site), authorized users can access the service directly on the server site using various operations in ArcGIS REST API and work with it in ArcGIS Pro, the Geoprocessing widget in Web AppBuilder, custom web apps with ArcGIS REST JS, and more.

 Review additional general considerations when using geoprocessing services.